Takashiidobe/notes/src/books/street-fighting-mathematics.md

 ---
-title: street-fighting-mathematics
+title: Street Fighting Mathematics date created: Friday, May 12th 2023, 5:07:55 pm date modified: Tuesday, August 5th 2025, 10:41:26 am
 ---

-Fighting Mathematics

 # Street Fighting Mathematics

 ## Chapter 1 Dimensions

-### 1.1 Economics: The power of multinational corporations
+### 1.1 Economics: The Power of Multinational Corporations

 Read this quote: what is wrong with it?